Rutledge v. Pharmaceutical Care Management Association

 Regarding the pharmacy access standard, the court held that the decline-to-dispense provision interferes with the standard because a pharmacy effectively becomes out-of-network if it refuses to fill a prescription.
 The court reasoned that the statute’s decline-to-dispense provision could result in a beneficiary being unable to fill a prescription at any nearby pharmacy.
 Because of this, the statute acts “with respect to” the pharmacy access standard, and is preempted by Medicare Part D.

 Current Status: On January 10, 2020, the Supreme Court has granted certiorari in Rutledge v.
 PCMA.
 The Court will decide this case during the Court’s 2020 term.
+Oral arguments have been postponed due to the COVID-19 public health emergency.

 Impact: The Supreme Court could shrink or expand states’ authority to regulate the operations of PBMs.
 Additionally, the Court could further clarify the scope of ERISA preemption, which could have an impact on other types of state laws that regulate health care.